When you open QuickBooks Statement Writer (QSW), you receive one of the following errors:

 - If your My Documents folder is redirected, it should show the redirected server path.
 If My Documents is not redirected (it is local), then you can specify whatever path you want.

 - If you see C:\ listed and you want to change it to the network drive that your My Documents is redirected to, change it to the path you got from step 1 (if My Documents is redirected).
 If My Documents is local, then you can change it to whatever network path you wish.
-For example, if My Documents is being redirected to the H:\ drive (as in the screen shot below), you can just leave the preference set to H:\, but you will need to have a folder structure setup like that illustrated in the screen shot.
+For example, if My Documents is being redirected to the H:\ drive (as in the screen shot below), you can just leave the preference set to H:\, but you will need to have a folder structure setup like the screenshot below.

-Important: QSW will not create folders from the preferences window, so you will need to manually create 3 new folders on the network drive (whichever path over a network you want to open QSW from):
+NOTE: QSW will not create folders from the preferences window so you need to manually create 3 new folders on the network drive (whichever path over a network you want to open QSW from):

 - Name the top level folder Intuit.

-- Inside of that create a Statement Writer folder.
+- Inside the Intuit folder, create a Statement Writer folder.

-- Inside of that create a Templates folder.
+- Inside the Statement Writer folder, create a Templates folder.

-- Once you have set the paths, click OK to close the Preferences window.
+- Click OK to close the Preferences window.

 - Download the ISW Network Fix Tool and save it to your Windows desktop.
 This file grants full trust to the ISW .dll files, checks to see if and where the My Documents folder is redirected, and grants full trust to the specific network location of the My Documents folder through the Microsoft .NET Framework 2.0 assemblies.

 - After the file is downloaded and saved to your Desktop (you will need to unzip it to the desktop), double-click the Primary file and follow the onscreen instructions (if you are using Vista or 7, you may need to click Yes to the UAC prompts a few times).
-IMPORTANT- The two tools within this zip file must be on the desktop, not in a folder on the desktop, but physically on the desktop.
+Note that the two tools within this zip file must be on the desktop, not in a folder on the desktop.

 - Once the tool completes, open QSW and verify that it is working.